Stefal/rtkbase/README.md

 If you use a Raspberry Pi, thanks to [jancelin](https://github.com/jancelin), you can download a ready to flash iso file [here](https://github.com/jancelin/pi-gen/releases).

 ## Easy installation:

-# WARNING!!
-Since 2021/01/01 the installation script is broken.
-Please wait for a new release, or use the above link to the ready to flash iso file!

 + Connect your gnss receiver to your raspberry pi/orange pi/....

 + Open a terminal and: